aoraki/linux-essentials/Centos7UserAndGroupManagement.md

 ```

 To create an encrypted password for our directory administrator, passing in the secret
-(-s) and removing the trailing carraige return (-n) and sending it through to the
+(`-s`) and removing the trailing carraige return (`-n`) and sending it through to the
-rootpwd file
+rootpwd file, which is just a temporary file that we need to store this password.
 ```
 [root@server1 ~]# slappasswd -s Password1 -n > rootpwd
 [root@server1 ~]# cat rootpwd